SIOCODE-Open/perfect-micro-services/README.md

 We can now quickly test if everything works so far:

-* Let's build the micro-service first, by running `npm run -w adder-service build` in the repository root directory, or running `npm run build` in the `adder-service` directory.
+* Let's build the microservice first, by running `npm run -w adder-service build` in the repository root directory, or running `npm run build` in the `adder-service` directory.

 ```
 npm run -w adder-service build